-Before settling on a dividend strategy, it’s always good to know what strategies are out there and evaluates them.
+Before settling on a dividend strategy, it’s always good to know what strategies are out there and evaluate them.
 I repeat, evaluate them as opposed to trying them.
-Some of you may end up trying some, I know I did, but it’s not a requirement as you don’t have to feel the pain of losses to learn.
+Some of you may end up trying some, I know I did, but it’s not a requirement as you don’t have to feel the pain of losses to learn a valuable lesson sometimes.
+It’s also perfectly acceptable to have multiple strategies in flight where a portion of money is set aside for that.
+Some investors cannot resists doubling down on an investment for a big payday – if that’s you, just do it responsibly.

 The following are investment strategies that I am aware of and the reasons why I eliminate them.
 We know investing is important but equally important is to ensure your investing strategy makes you money.